 The Education Programme increases the Fellows’ exposure to renowned leaders from the public and private sectors.
 Each class will meet with notable global individuals who will improve and enrich their understanding and experience of public service.
 These sessions generally take place during the week, and are off-the-record, lively and frank.

-Study of government policies in action across the country is at the heart of the Education Programme.
-Kashim Ibrahim Fellows are expected to undertake several policy study trips during the year.
-They will travel throughout Nigeria to study a range of issues such as education, healthcare, security and transportation, energy, economic development, local governance and urbanisation.
+Study of government policies in action across the country is integral to the Education Programme.
+Kashim Ibrahim Fellows are expected to embark on a few policy study trips during the year.
+They will travel within Nigeria to study a range of issues such as education, healthcare, security and transportation, energy, economic development, local governance and urbanisation.
 These studies provide participants with an intensive learning and broadening experience on the principles and application of leadership, and an opportunity to explore the issues and specific characteristics of African leadership, as well as the global challenges and dimensions of same.

 - Community Service